yfre/MMM-MyBMW/README.md

 Go to the MagicMirror/config directory and edit the config.js file.
 Add the module to your modules array in your config.js.

-You'll need your MyBMW email and password, and your car's vin number.
+You'll need your MyBMW email and password, and your car's VIN number.

 Enter these details in the config.js for your MagicMirror installation: